-[Editor’s Note: During guitarist Christopher Paul Stelling’s recent interview with Ben Harper for an Acoustic Guitar feature in the October 2016 issue, the two talked about Harper’s love of Weissenborn guitars.
-Here’s an unpublished excerpt from their discussion.]
+[Editor’s Note: During guitarist Christopher Paul Stelling’s interview with Ben Harper for an Acoustic Guitar feature in the October 2016 issue, the two talked about Harper’s love of Weissenborn guitars.
+Here’s a previously unpublished excerpt from their discussion.]

 Though you’re first and foremost thought of as a songwriter, the next association generally made about you is that of the Weissenborn guitar.
 What’s your first memory of a Weissenborn?